Xinyu-Wu-0000/Mini_Cluster_Manager/README.md

 ## IIII.
 Task3

-In Task3, the Cluster Manager will generate a dataset and save it to shared volume `data/data.ptd`, then excecute a linear regression algorithm in a container to generate a result image under shared vulume `data/result.png` and a training log image `data/train.png`
+In Task3, the Cluster Manager will generate a dataset and save it to shared volume `data/data.ptd`, then execute a linear regression algorithm in a container to generate a result image under shared volume `data/result.png` and a training log image `data/train.png`

 ### 1) command help
 ```